 Here’s how you can easily track your daily goals in Clockify — as the tasks pop up, you simply start the timer.
 When you’re done, you stop the timer, and voila!
 It’s as easy as that.

 Furthermore, in Clockify, you have the option of planning out your tasks for the entire week or even month.

 With such clear overviews of your tasks, you will be able to stay on top of your goals easily.

 Here is what it looks like in Clockify:

 When the week passes, you’ll have a clean-cut overview of the time spent on career-related goals.
 These can help you regroup your tasks and make any necessary changes to your schedule.

-Take time to reevaluate and to modify your goals as you go
+Step #6: Take time to reevaluate and modify your goals as you go

-How to know if you should change your goals?
+How to know if you should change your career goals

-- You realize the goal is actually not as important anymore (e.g. Learning a new language);
+- You realize the goal is actually not as important anymore, or

 Not everyone is up for the “grind”.